A photo showing a crowded school hallway went viral, not that the school is closed due to an outbreak.

-I was very surprised when I saw that photo with kids jampacked together in the hallway.
-And how few were actually wearing masks.
-Now the CDC does say that many cases are spread when you spend 15 minutes with an infected person that is physically close to you.
-But that number is not set in stone.
-You can catch the virus if an infected person coughs on or near you regardless of the time you spent with them.
-As for more cases, yes the numbers could rise.
+I think the photo of the kids in the crowded hallway was extremely shocking, especially because so few were actually wearing a mask.
+The CDC says it is much more likely for the virus to spread while spending up to 15 minutes with an infected person.
+But of course, that number is not set in stone.
+You can catch the virus from one cough of an infected person.
+So yes I think case numbers will rise.
 So far, six students and three staff members have tested positive.
 And anyone who came into close contact with these people is at risk of getting infected.

-Yes, a second-grader in one Georgia school tested positive, and the entire class plus the teacher had to be quarantined as a precaution.
-Also, in Cherokee County in Georgia, at least 11 students and two staff members have tested positive in several schools.
-250 students and staff were potentially exposed and they are now in quarantine.
+A second-grader recently tested positive meaning the entire class and teacher had to go into quarantine.
+In addition in Cherokee County in Georgia, at least 11 students and two staff members have tested positive in several schools.
+All 250 students and staff were potentially exposed and they are now in quarantine.

-I know how tough it is as a parent to decide between online learning or in-school instruction.
-I have 4 kids and 3 of them are in school.
-My wife and I are still undecided at this point.
-And that’s because the information keeps changing.
-Plus I’m very concerned about close family members, one, in particular, would not survive a COVID infection.
-But when you compare Georgia to Michigan, the main difference is that face masks are not mandatory in Georgia.
+I know it’s scary and a very difficult decision, one my wife and I have not even made yet.
+When you live with someone or are close to someone who could potentially pass if they caught the virus, that fear is even stringer. the biggest difference between Michigan and Georgia schools though is that masks are not mandatory in Georgia.
 It’s just encouraged.
-Whereas here in Michigan, we have an executive order in place.
+Michigan has an executive order in place for mandatory mask-wearing.
 Masks are required for students – what locations they have to wear them in school are based on their age.
 But all school staff members and kids in grades 6 through 12 are required to wear facial coverings in classrooms, during school transportation, and in the hallways.
-So this will really help with slowing down the spread of the virus.